As required by Saskatchewan law, I’m a lifelong fan of the Roughriders. But I’m not a diehard ultra-fan.

 – many mega-projects end up in mega cost over-runs (I think the much smaller creation of the Regina Downtown Plaza was over by a few million – maybe even double the initial budget?)

-- as I said, I’ve seen studies on each side of the argument as to whether new stadiums are good for local economies so I’ll withhold judgement about whether this is a good or bad thing.
+– as I said, I’ve seen studies on each side of the argument as to whether new stadiums are good for local economies so I’ll withhold judgement about whether this is a good or bad thing – though I do lean towards thinking they’re not great.
 (I do wish that if we did have to have a new stadium, it was downtown.
 I know that makes parking worse but I liked going to the Saddledome in Calgary for that reason.)

 – my own little personal bias is that Regina Public Library is also currently located in a badly-outdated facility with a board working to get funding for a new building.
 I’m sure the province will be extremely forthcoming as they’ll easily recognize that libraries have more impact on a society’s health and ongoing development than stadiums do.